Author Archives Nabil Kherouf

 Dashed polygons representing Minkowski Sums of label and each obstacle

-Collision-free placement segments shown in blue
+Collision-free space shown in blue

 Sample code